n8n-io/n8n-docs/docs/courses/level-one/README.md

 - How to schedule and control workflows
 - How to import, download, and share workflows with others

+You will build two workflows:
+- A two-node workflow to get articles from Hacker News
+- A seven-node workflow to help our friend Nathan get records from a data warehouse, filter them, make calculations, and notify team members about the results

 ## How will I learn?

 We believe in learning by doing.
 You can expect some theoretical information about the basic concepts and components of n8n, followed by practice by building workflows step by step.
-You will build two workflows.

 Throughout the course, we will use some symbols to highlight information:<br/>

-⚠️ Exceptions, possible errors, keep in mind <br/>
+⚠️ warning, exception<br/>
-💡 Tips, hacks<br/>
+💡 tip, shortcut<br/>
-📖 Further reading, documentation<br/>
+📖 definition, further reading<br/>

 ## What do I need to get started?